-Scoop is a monthly printed magazine aimed at children aged 8 and above
+Scoop is a monthly printed magazine for children age 8-12.

 Scoop will be the best present for any child who deserves a treat.
 It’s for children who are passionate (or about to be passionate!) about reading, who want to know what’s going on in the world, who have a terrific sense of humour, and who love the idea of writing for a magazine and winning creative competitions.
 Not least, Scoop is for children who will be thrilled to receive their very own magazine in the post, addressed only to them.